apache/incubator-gluten/README.md

 ## 4.1 Community

-Currently we communicate with all developers and users in a wechat group(Chinese only), Spark channel in Velox Slack group.
+Currently we communicate with all developers and users in a wechat group(Chinese only), and a Spark channel in Velox Slack group.
 Contact us if you would like to join in.
 Refer to Contact info below

 ## 4.2 Bug Reports